dair-iitd/ilploss/README.md

 # A Solver-Free Framework for Scalable Learning in Neural ILP Architectures

 This repository contains the code to reproduce the results reported in the paper [A Solver-Free Framework for Scalable Learning in Neural ILP Architectures][paper], which has been accepted at NeurIPS 2022.
-We also provide the core components of our technique as a light-weight python [library][library].
+We also provide the core components of our technique as a light-weight python [package][package].

 # Install